 JHFE-AR - Reporting of Suspected Child Abuse

-If known, such report shall contain the names and addresses of the child, the child’s parents or other persons responsible for the child’s care, the child’s age, the nature and extent of the suspected abuse, the explanation given for the suspected abuse, any other information which the person making the report believes might be helpful in establishing the possible cause of the suspected abuse and the identity of a possible perpetrator. the possible cause of the suspected abuse and the identity of a possible perpetrator.
+If known, the report shall contain the names and addresses of the child and the parents of the child or other persons responsible for the child’s care, the child’s age, the nature and extent of the suspected abuse, including any evidence of previous abuse, the explanation given for the suspected abuse, any other information that the person making the report believes might be helpful in establishing the possible cause of the suspected abuse and the identity of a possible perpetrator.

 - Oregon law recognizes these types of abuse: